The Golden Oldies Mission tours are led by Graeme and Jane Mitchell.

 Graeme and Jane are running these trips as a personal conviction they have to give our Seniors a missions experience.

 Graeme is the General Manager of Archer.
 Archer is a Christian Charitable Trust in Christchurch and owns three Lifestyle-Retirement villages and two Residential Homes.
-Archer has specialised in running tours for seniors for 12-years.

 He has been involved with the Rev. Steve Maina, the National Director for NZCMS, and together went on the NZCMS Kenya Encounter Mission in 2010.
 Currently Graeme is also a National Board Member of NZCMS.